Lara VMS

 In addition, there remains excellent potential to increase the current resource estimate and the discovery of additional massive sulphide mineralization by drilling at depth along strike of the already known mineralized zones.

-In the late 1990s, the geological potential was projected to yield a multi-billion dollar deposit with similar grades and in a similar formation to the Buttle Lake Mine not far to the north of Lara.
-With Phase I exploration activities planned this year, we see real potential to increase the current resource estimate and at a significantly higher grade.
-Given today's metal prices, this could translate into a highly valuable mineral deposit.
+With Phase I exploration activities being planned for early 2025, we see real potential to increase the current resource estimate with a potentially higher grade.
+Given today’s metal prices, this could translate into a very attractive and highly valuable mineral deposit.

-—J. Malcolm Bell, Nova Pacific Metals, CEO
+Nova Pacific Metals’ CEO

 *To date within a much larger mineralized Trend